Michael L. Scott

 Michael Lee Scott (born 1959) is a professor of computer science at the University of Rochester in Rochester, New York.

 Education and teaching

 Scott received a PhD from the University of Wisconsin–Madison in 1985.
 He joined the faculty at Rochester the same year as an assistant professor of computer science.
 Scott was chair of the computer science department from 1996 until 1999, when he was succeeded by Mitsunori Ogihara.
 He served again as interim chair from July to December 2007 and from July to December 2017.

 In 2001, Scott received the University of Rochester’s Robert and Pamela Goergen Award for Distinguished Achievement and Artistry in Undergraduate Teaching.

-Scott published the text Programming Language Pragmatics in 2000.
-A second edition was published in 2005, a third in 2009, and a fourth in 2015.
-Translations have been made to Greek and simplified Chinese.

 Research

 In 2006, Scott and John Mellor-Crummey were awarded the Edsger W. Dijkstra Prize in Distributed Computing for a paper they wrote in 1991, "Algorithms for Scalable Synchronization on Shared-Memory Multiprocessors."

 In 2005, Scott, along with William Scherer III and Doug Lea developed a set of algorithms to handle lock-free concurrent exchanges and synchronous queues.
 These algorithms are included in the Java 6 concurrency library.

 In 2006 he was inducted as a Fellow of the Association for Computing Machinery.